Study Photo Media in Auckland at Whitecliffe, New Zealand's leading arts and design school.

 Whitecliffe Photo Media graduates are articulate, technically skilled and creative image-makers.
 They have a good understanding of industry standards and a strong belief in their ability to communicate effectively in the contemporary environment.

-The Photo Media course focuses on contemporary fine art photographic practice, its formal visual language and the theory and debate surrounding photography today.
+The Photo Media programme focuses on contemporary fine art photographic practice, its formal visual language and the theory and debate surrounding photography today.

 The delivery of technical instruction and an understanding of professional practices in areas such as intellectual copyright ensure graduating students have currency in the commercial environment.